-The stores would help show people that virtual reality and augmented reality can be fun and exciting, exactly the way Zuckerberg sees it, the report said.
+The report said that the stores would help show people that virtual and augmented reality can be fun and exciting, exactly the way Zuckerberg sees it.

 The stores aim to make the world “more open and connected,” according to the company documents viewed by The Times.